 How do I store fresh peach salsa?

-This fresh peach salsa is better eaten within a few hours of making it because the peaches don't hold up well.
+This fresh peach salsa recipe is better eaten within a few hours of making it because the peaches don't hold up well.
 It's best eaten within a day of making it, or the peaches break down too much.

 It can store in an airtight container in your fridge for 2-4 days though.